 Further development of techniques and visual strategies using oil and acrylic media.
 The capacity to change one's perspective and habits and an openness to taking risks are encouraged to understand the various ways artists approach structure and meaning in painting.
 Advanced investigation into physical, intellectual and emotional aspects of paining.
 Content development, individual direction and creative voice are stressed along with further development of painting skills.
 This course should be taken in the junior or senior year as a lead-in to VACA 481 Senior Thesis.
-This course should be taken in the junior or senior year as a lead-in to VACA 481 Senior Thesis.
 Prerequisite: VACA 222.